precice/aste/docs/README.md

 </coupling-scheme:parallel-explicit>
 ```

-As a last step, we create and configure the `aste-config.json` file in the `fluid-aste` according to the data names in the `precice-config.xml` file:
+As a last step, we create and configure the `aste-config.json` file in the `fluid-aste` directory according to the data names in the `precice-config.xml` file:

 ```json
 {